 On average, Eagles can carry a maximum of about four to five pounds (1.8 – 2.2 kg).
 Young deer, known as fawns or calves, weigh between four to eight pounds (1.8 – 3.6 kg).

 Need I say more?
 Never underestimate an eagle!

 Every year, the Netherlands sends Canada 20,000 tulip bulbs.

-This is done as a way of thanking Canada for their role in liberating the Netherlands from Axis occupation during World War II.
+This is done as a way of thanking Canada for its role in liberating the Netherlands from Axis occupation during World War II.

 Jupiter has a “lost” moon.

-The planet’s outermost moon, S/2003 J 2, was discovered by scientists in 2003, but hasn’t been spotted since then and is considered as lost.
+The planet’s outermost moon, S/2003 J 2, was discovered by scientists in 2003 but hasn’t been spotted since then and is considered lost.

 If you love learning about outer space, you’ll love these 100 fun space facts!

 Famous French painter Claude Monet was only rich because he won the lottery.